-On March 31, 2020, the Company proudly marked its centenary year of building Canada 100 years after commencing its first job on March 29, 1920.
+On March 31, 2020, Bird proudly marked its centenary year of building Canada 100 years after commencing its first job on March 29, 1920.
 Hubert John Bird founded the Company in Moose Jaw, Saskatchewan with two partners, after returning from World War I as a Captain in the Canadian Engineers.
 Bird Construction has since grown into one of the leading builders in Canada, with offices coast-to-coast.

 On July 6, 2020, the Company announced the sale of Bird Capital Limited's 20 per cent interest in the PPP concessions responsible for eighteen schools and nine childcare facilities in Saskatchewan to its project partner, Concert Infrastructure.
-Developed as the Saskatchewan Joint-Use Schools Project I (SJUSP I) and Saskatchewan Joint-Use Schools Project II (SJUSP II), the projects made up the largest school construction program in the history of the province at the time of construction.
+Developed as the Saskatchewan Joint-Use Schools Project I (SJUSP I) and Saskatchewan Joint-Use

+Schools Project II (SJUSP II), the projects made up the largest school construction program in the history of the province at the time of construction.

-On July 29, 2020, the Company and Stuart Olson Inc. ("Stuart Olson"), announced that they had entered into a definitive arrangement agreement (the "Arrangement Agreement") under which Bird will acquire Stuart Olson, pursuant to an arrangement under the Business Corporations Act (Alberta) for aggregate consideration of \$96.5 million (the "Transaction").
+On July 29, 2020, the Company and Stuart Olson Inc. ("Stuart Olson"), announced that they had entered into a definitive arrangement agreement (the "Arrangement Agreement") under which Bird would acquire Stuart Olson, pursuant to an arrangement under the Business Corporations Act (Alberta).

-On September 25, 2020, the Company and Stuart Olson announced the previously announced transaction to acquire Stuart Olson had been successfully completed.
+On September 25, 2020, the Company successfully completed the previously announced transaction to acquire Stuart Olson.
 The completion of the transaction resulted in Bird having a total of 53,038,929 common shares issued and outstanding.
-Former debentureholders and former shareholders of Stuart Olson were shareholders of record of Bird and eligible to receive the September 30, 2020 dividend on the Bird Shares.

-On December 7, 2020, the Company announced that it had entered into a three-year, \$200 million committed, Syndicated Credit Facility (the "Credit Facility") with Bank of Montreal ("BMO") as the lead arranger, bookrunner and administrative agent, and includes The Toronto-Dominion Bank, ATB Financial and Canadian Imperial Bank of Commerce as syndicate lenders (the "Lenders").
-Under the terms of the Credit Facility, the Lenders will provide Bird with a \$165 million committed, revolving credit facility and a \$35 million committed, non-revolving term debt facility.
-There is also an additional accordion for up to an additional \$50 million.
+On December 7, 2020, the Company announced that it had entered into a three-year, \$200 million committed, Syndicated Credit Facility (the "Credit Facility") with Bank of Montreal ("BMO") as the lead arranger, bookrunner and administrative agent, and included The Toronto-Dominion Bank, ATB Financial and Canadian Imperial Bank of Commerce as syndicate lenders (the "Lenders").
+Under the terms of the Credit Facility, the Lenders provided Bird with a \$165 million committed, revolving credit facility and a \$35 million committed, non-revolving term debt facility.
 This Credit Facility replaced the Company's previous \$100 million committed, revolving credit facility and \$35 million committed, term debt facility.